Kylie Jenner Looks Like A Brunette Bombshell In Her Latest Cleavage-Baring Instagram Update

 As previously reported by The Inquisitr, Kylie stunned earlier in the day as well when she showed off the racy golden dress she wore to Justin Bieber and Hailey Baldwin’s wedding ceremony on Monday night.

-The dress also included a cut-out in the middle, which exposed Kylie’s bare chest underneath, and her fans went wild over the photos, which also also consisted of a camo from Jenner’s adorable daughter, Stormi Webster, whom she shares with her boyfriend, rapper Travis Scott.
+The dress also included a cutout in the middle, which exposed Kylie’s bare chest underneath, and her fans went wild over the photos.
+Also in the photo was Jenner’s adorable daughter, Stormi Webster, whom she shares with her boyfriend, rapper Travis Scott.

 Kylie attended Justin and Hailey’s wedding in the glamorous gown, as her sister, Kendall Jenner, was also invited to the nuptials.
-Kendall opted for a skintight velvet mini dress, which also set pulses racing on Instagram.
+Kendall opted for a skintight velvet minidress, which also set pulses racing on Instagram.

 Meanwhile, fans who want to see more of Kylie Jenner should follow the reality star on her Instagram account.